Caveat: Eventually

 Perhaps I shouldn’t admit this, here.
 But whatever.

-[broken link!
-FIXME] Radiohead-The-King-of-Limbs I did.
+I did.
 I paid my 9 bucks.
-And I got a confiming email.
-And then the download didn't work.
-It sent me somewhere in Japan.
-That didn't help.
+And I got a confirming email.
+And then the download didn’t work.
+The link sent me to somewhere in Japan.
+That didn’t help.
 I tried something else.
-It said my email wasn't recognized.
+It said my email wasn’t recognized.
 This morning, I monkeyed around a little bit on the website, looking for something resembling customer service.

 Then I had a little epiphany.
 I had paid for my album.
 I could just download it now, guiltlessly.
 Within 10 minutes I had located a torrent and downloaded Radiohead’s The King of Limbs.
 Good album.
 Guilt-free piracy.